 Cataracts make your vision blurry or dim.
 Cataract surgery restores clear vision by replacing the misty lens inside your eye with a new, clear implant

 Cataract surgery is an operation used to treat cataracts that are affecting your daily life.
-More than 300,000 procedures are carried out each year in the UK, making it the most common operation of any specialty performed in the country.
+More than 300,000 procedures are carried out each year in the UK, making it the most common operation of any speciality performed in the country.

 Cataracts can usually be treated with a routine day case operation where the cloudy lens is removed and is replaced with an artificial plastic lens.
 Lens surgery is a very established procedure and was first performed in 1950.